Field Service Software That Works With QuickBooks: A Methodology-First Comparison

 Decision shortcuts that hold up in our customer base:

 Under 5 techs, QuickBooks Online, residential.
-Polished SMB-tier platforms like Jobber are reasonable starting points.
-Caveat: per-user pricing creeps as you grow, and one-way sync becomes a real limitation once your bookkeeper starts making corrections in QuickBooks that need to flow back to dispatch.
+Polished SMB-focused platforms such as Jobber are reasonable starting points.
+However, the cost per user rises as you grow, and one-way sync can become a problem once your bookkeeper starts making changes in QuickBooks that need to flow back into the dispatch system.

 5-20 techs, multi-trade, QuickBooks Desktop or Enterprise.
-Field Promax and other two-way-sync mid-market platforms are worth a side-by-side trial.
-The differentiators are sync depth in both directions, Desktop coverage that won't break when Intuit ships the next update, and onboarding that handles your chart of accounts seriously.
+Field Promax and other mid-market platforms with two-way sync are worth comparing.
+The key differentiators are the depth of the sync in both directions, Desktop support that won't break when Intuit releases the next update, and onboarding that carefully maps your chart of accounts.

 25-plus techs, commercial work, ERP-grade reporting.
-Enterprise-tier FSM platforms aimed at large commercial fleets are the answer despite implementation cost.
+Enterprise-tier FSM platforms designed for large commercial fleets may be the better fit, despite their higher cost.

 Verticals shape the choice too.
 For HVAC shops running seasonal maintenance contracts, QuickBooks customer-record fidelity matters more than mobile polish.
 For plumbing and electrical shops doing one-off residential work, invoice-posting speed beats reporting depth.
 For pest control and landscaping running recurring routes, the FSM has to treat recurring billing as a first-class concept.